 Related services and key industries

 Ginevra Biadico is an administrative lawyer based in Milan.
-She focuses on the energy and infrastructure, permitting and environment sectors.
+She focuses on energy and infrastructure, permitting and environmental sectors.

-Ginevra has vast experience of matters involving permitting, town-planning, environment and public procurement, both in court and out of court.
-She regularly assists international and Italian lenders, funds, investors, developers, employers and contractors with a wide range of aspects on energy and infrastructure projects, in national and International private and public sectors.
+Ginevra is experienced in matters involving permitting, town-planning, environment and public procurement, both in court and out of court.
+She regularly assists international and Italian lenders, funds, investors, developers, employers and contractors with a wide range of energy and infrastructure projects, in national and International, private and public, sectors.

-Ginevra has experience of advising on: photovoltaic; wind farm, biogas; biomass and hydroelectric; solar rooftop; greenhouse; natural gas cogeneration; water desalination; energy efficiency; landfill; hospital; shopping centre; highway; school; and luxury resort projects.
-Her experience also includes assisting clients participating in private and public tenders and on litigation proceedings in the renewable energy sector.
+Ginevra has experience of advising on: photovoltaics; wind farms, biogas; biomass and hydroelectric energy; solar rooftop; greenhouse gases; natural gas co-generation; water desalination; energy efficiency; landfill; hospitals; shopping centres; highways; schools; and luxury resort projects.
+Her experience also includes advising clients participating in private and public tenders and on litigation proceedings in the renewable energy sector.
 She has worked on many high-profile national and cross-border project finance and acquisition transactions.

 Prior to joining us, Ginevra worked in the administrative law department of a magic circle law firm and in the project finance and infrastructure department of an international boutique law firm.

-- Investors and developments – assisted with the administrative proceedings for obtaining authorizations and permits necessary for construction activities, compliance with town planning and construction regulation, and the expropriation procedures for public interest.
+- Investors and developments on the administrative proceedings for obtaining authorizations and permits necessary for construction activities, compliance with town planning and construction regulation, and the expropriation procedures for public interest.

-- Private businesses and public institutions – acted on procurement proceedings for infrastructure projects and on the sale and purchase of public properties.
+- Private businesses and public institutions on procurement proceedings for infrastructure projects and on the sale and purchase of public properties.

-- Investors – advised on multi-jurisdictional acquisition transactions concerning pharmaceutical companies and administrative litigation proceedings concerning public tenders for awarding biomedical services
+- Investors on multi-jurisdictional acquisition transactions concerning pharmaceutical companies and administrative litigation proceedings concerning public tenders for awarding biomedical services

-- Healthcare – advised investors on multi-jurisdictional acquisition transactions concerning pharmaceutical companies, and administrative litigation proceedings concerning public tenders for biomedical services.
+- Healthcare investors on multi-jurisdictional acquisition transactions concerning pharmaceutical companies, and administrative litigation proceedings concerning public tenders for biomedical services.

-- Financial institutions and private companies – assisted with the implementation of global data protection projects, including the transfer of personal data outside the European Union.
+- Financial institutions and private companies on implementation of global data protection projects, including the transfer of personal data outside the European Union.

 - Fine line between financial initiatives in PV greenhouses and genuine agricultural projects, International Law Office, April 2019

-- Repowering – getting more energy from existing assets, International Legal Office and Lexology, August 2018
+- Repowering – getting more energy from existing assets, International Law Office and Lexology, August 2018

 - Lecturer, General Principles of Public Law, Master's course Diritto e Impresa, IlSole24Ore